devops-surya/devops-training/Fast_Track_April_2022/Docker & Kubernetes/K8s.md

 * All the above things will be defined in a file called manifest file/deployment.yaml

-# POD :
+## POD :
 * Pod can be defined as the basic unit of execution in k8s.
-* Pod is going have application container , storage and network.
+* Pod will have application container , storage and network.

 ![preview](../images/k8s3.png)